feathersjs-ecosystem/feathers-vuex/docs/api-overview.md

 ## Use

+Using Feathers-Vuex happens in these steps:

+1. Setup the Feathers client and Feathers-Vuex.
+2. Define a Model class and service plugin for each service.
+3. Register the plugins with the Vuex store.

+### Setup the Feathers Client and Feathers-Vuex

-To setup `feathers-vuex`, we first need to setup a Feathers Client.
-Here's an example using the latest `@feathersjs` npm packages.
+To setup `feathers-vuex`, we first need to setup the latest Feathers client.
+We can also setup feathers-vuex in the same file.

+Note that this example includes an app-level hook that removes attributes for handling temporary (local-only) records.

 ```js
 // feathers-client.js